gerardpastor/dumper/README.md

 dumpAll($var1, $var2);
 ```

-All of this functions starting with "e" dumps and ends up execution.
+All of this functions starting with "e" dumps and ends up the execution.

 ```php
 edumpVars(array('text', 123, array()));